luni64/VisualTeensy/README.md

 ## Compiling
 For compiling you can use the Build Tasks (Terminal | Run Build Task or CTRL+SHIFT+B)

+The following build options are available:
+- **Build** Standard build procedure of the project.
+Only changed or new files will be compiled and linked.
+Similar to the Arduino Sketch|verify compile action.
+- **Rebuild user files** rebuilds all user files but keeps the Teensiduino core libraries.
+- **Clean** Removes all generated binaries
+- **Upload (Teensy Uploader)** uploads to the connected board using the standard PJRC uploader.
+Builds the project first if necessary
+- **Upload (TyCommander)** uploads using TyCommander from the TyTools.
+Builds the project first if necessary

 ![Build](/media/build.PNG)

 # To be continued